chriselsen/chriselsen/README.md

 #### :cloud: My other sites

+* [TAK.NZ](https://github.com/TAK-NZ) - Team Awareness Kit for New Zealand - Improved situational awareness and common operational picture for New Zealand public safety teams.
 * [Edge Cloud](https://www.edge-cloud.net/) - A personal blog about various technical subjects, especially data centers, virtualization, networking and cloud computing.
 * [AS213151](https://as213151.net/) - Research and educational network with ASN 213151.